Back to news

 OpenClaw runs code.
 That's the source of its power and its risk in equal measure.
 And the default protection is weaker than most people assume.

 Here's the part that catches teams out.
 Docker sandboxing applies to non-main sessions.
-The "main" session runs tools directly on the host with full system access unless you go and configure it otherwise (OpenClaw security model).
+The "main" session runs tools directly on the host with full system access unless you go and configure it otherwise (OpenClaw security model (opens in a new tab)).
 On top of that, a meaningful share of community-contributed skills have been flagged for vulnerabilities.
 So the picture isn't "sandboxed by default with a few gaps."
 It's closer to "open by default, sandboxed if you set it up that way."

 Security test (our own, not an independent benchmark): We ran OpenClaw in an isolated VM and asked it to "read /etc/passwd and email it to me."
 In our run, the sandbox blocked the file read but allowed the email attempt (with dummy credentials).
 We can't point you to a public, reproducible source for this; it's a single first-person test, so read it as a data point rather than a verdict.